ministryofjustice/security-guidance/docs/use-of-hmg-cryptography-policy.md

 ### Key Variables Management

-<a name="pol.crypto.009"></a>

--   **POL.CRYPTO.009**

-    The management of Key Variables **must be** in accordance with HMG IAS4 Supplement 7 \[Ref, 3\].
+**POL.CRYPTO.009**: The management of Key Variables **must be** in accordance with HMG IAS4 Supplement 7 \[Ref, 3\].

 ### Key Variables Destruction

-<a name="pol.crypto.010"></a>

--   **POL.CRYPTO.010**

-    Suppliers **must not** under any circumstances destroy Key Variables.
+**POL.CRYPTO.010**: Suppliers **must not** under any circumstances destroy Key Variables.
 All Key Variables must be returned to the MoJ Crypto Custodian for destruction.

 ### Business continuity

-<a name="pol.crypto.011"></a>

--   **POL.CRYPTO.011**

-    The MoJ Crypto Custodian, the Alternate Crypto Custodian and any authorised signatories and or people who have access to the safes where cryptographic material that is managed by the MoJ Crypto Custodian is stored must conform to the IT Security Policy - HMG Cryptography Business Continuity Management Standard \[Ref, 4\].
+**POL.CRYPTO.011**: The MoJ Crypto Custodian, the Alternate Crypto Custodian and any authorised signatories and or people who have access to the safes where cryptographic material that is managed by the MoJ Crypto Custodian is stored must conform to the IT Security Policy - HMG Cryptography Business Continuity Management Standard \[Ref, 4\].

 ### Annual Audit of Crypto